DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 t.dispatchEvent(target, eventName[, options]) → this | Promise<any>
 ```

 > Important!
-The `t.dispatchEvent` method is not supported in Internet Explorer 11 and earlier.
+The `t.dispatchEvent` method is not supported in Internet Explorer 11.

 Fires a DOM event on the `target` element.